 The more active you are, the more energetic you will be, hence even if you can only exercise in intervals and for a short time, it will help you with your exercise targets.
 Also, make sure you focus on the muscle contractions while you are working out.
 It will help you get more attentive to your workout rather than the other things in your mind, which will only mean faster results.

 Also Read: 5 Important Things that Yoga Beginners Should Know

-So, for instance, you can start by trying to cut down on sweets or alcohol for a week, or not eat anything post 8 pm for two weeks and so on.
+So, for instance, you can start by trying to cut down on sweets or alcohol for a week, or not eat anything past 8 pm for two weeks, and so on.
 If you’re the kind of person who struggles with self-motivation, then joining a group can be a great idea to help you keep up with your diet goals.

 Goal 4 – Do something more

 Sign up for runs, or marathons, or go out on the weekend and try some new activities such as river rafting, golf, beach volleyball, etc. It will motivate you to be a little more active, and if you are participating in an event, then the result will give you a tremendous sense of achievement.
 But make sure you start with small changes and gradually set goals that are attainable and sustainable.
 Starting a new activity or doing something extra will help you get out of the daily routine and avoid getting bored with the same exercises.
 Try changing your exercise routine each month to prevent boredom to seep in.
 The different movement patterns of a new activity make your muscles work in a manner they aren’t used to hence improving results.
 Not only will your muscles respond to the changing stimuli, but also you are likely to target dormant muscles you may not have trained for a long time.